21 Beautiful & Fun Places to Visit in and Around Nairobi, Kenya

 14. Kenya Cultural Centre

-There are a few more places to visit in Nairobi for historical and cultural experiences but I have listed only my top three spots.
+There are a few more places to visit in Nairobi for a historical and cultural experience, but I have listed only my top three spots.
 Please leave your recommendations in the comment section for places you have enjoyed visiting.

 Best Places to Visit in Nairobi: Adventure & Fun Outings